 - One (16-ounce) container sour cream

-- 1 cup coarsely chopped fresh cilantro (optional)
+- 1 cup coarsely chopped cilantro leaves (optional)

 Make the chili

 - 1. Heat the canola oil in a large soup pot over medium-low heat.
 Dredge the meat in 2 tablespoons of the flour.
 Add to the pot and brown on all sides, about 5 minutes.
 Add the stock and simmer until the beef is almost tender but not falling apart, about 30 minutes.